fullmetalcache/domainGain-dep/README.md

 To use this tool, you will need to sign up for a few, free API-Keys.
 The API Keys can be obtained from the following sites:

-K9 License for Categorization Checking: http://www1.k9webprotection.com/
+-K9 License for Categorization Checking: http://www1.k9webprotection.com/

-NameSilo API Key for Verifying Domain Availablity: https://www.namesilo.com
+-NameSilo API Key for Verifying Domain Availablity: https://www.namesilo.com

 Please note that if you would like to use the registration feature of this script, you will also need to obtain a NameSilo Payment ID.
 The NameSilo Payment ID is provided to you once they have verified a payment method of yours, which can be done by uploading a picture of your credit/check/debit card for them to review.
 Note that this is completely optional and you don't have to use this feature; you can just Ctrl-C out of the program after it displays the domain names, categorizations, and prices.